MCH Best. NPM 5: Safe Sleep

 Examples from the Field.
 There is currently 1 ESMs across all states/jurisdictions that usse this strategy directly or intervention components that align with this strategy.
 Access descriptions of these ESMs through the MCH Digital Library.
 You can use this ESM to see how other Title V agencies are addressing the NPM.

 Sample ESMs.
-Using the strategy “Enforce laws regarding mandatory training for child care providers on infant safe sleep practices,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):
+Using the approach “Enforce laws regarding mandatory training for child care providers on infant safe sleep practices,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).